bhav-khurana/inter-iit-prep/README.md

 - `String item`: the item name to be shown
 - `String quantity`: the quantity of the item to be shown

+### Custom Nav Bar
+A [custom outlined button](lib/shared/customNavBar.dart) which takes in the following parameters:
+- `Color color`: the background color of the navbar
+- `List<String> imageList`: the list of image paths (icons) to be shown in the nav bar
+- `int currIdx`: the current index parameter which takes into account the currently selected icon
+- `Function(int) updateIdx`: a function to update the current index in the parent widget

+### Custom App Bar
+A [custom app bar](lib/shared/customAppBar.dart) to show a back button and a centred title on the top of a screen.
+It takes in the following parameters:
+- `String title`: the title to be shown

 ### Doctor Card
 A [doctor card](lib/features/foodtech/components/doctorCard.dart) widget to display the details of the doctor in the form of a card.
 It takes in the following parameters:
 - `String name`: name of the doctor to be shown the card